 The email send activity was designed to maintain survey completion momentum throughout the data collection period and maximise participation.
-The following email send and bounce outcome protocol was used for the 2022 GOS-L:
+The following email send and bounce outcome protocol was used for the 2023 GOS-L:

 - 1. Invitation email sent to both the Email 1 and Email 2 fields: - a.
 If both addresses failed (i.e. hard bounce) and Email 3 was available, then Email 3 was used. - b.
-If Email 3 failed and Email 4 was available, then Email 4 was used.

-Provided at least one of the email addresses available was valid, all graduates would have been sent an email invitation.

-- 2. For graduates with a failed outcome for all available email addresses: - a.
-They would have received at least one form of contact if a mobile number was available for them for SMS activity (refer to Section 3.3.3) or in field reminder calls (refer to Section 3.3.4.1 In field telephone reminder calls).

-During in field or post-field reminder calls, the graduate had an opportunity to update their email address and receive access to the survey via a unique survey link.
+If Email 3 failed and Email 4 was available, then Email 4 was used. - Provided at least one of the email addresses available was valid, all graduates would have been sent an email invitation. - 2.
+For graduates with a failed outcome for all available email addresses: - a.
+They would have received at least one form of contact if a mobile number was available for them for SMS activity (refer to Section 3.3.3) or in-field reminder calls (refer to Section 3.3.4.1 In-field telephone reminder calls). - During in-field or post-field reminder calls, the graduate had an opportunity to update their email address and receive access to the survey via a unique survey link.
 When contacted by SMS, the graduate could contact the GOS-L helpdesk and update their email address to receive access to the survey.
-A unique survey link was provided in SMS 3 and the fee-for-service SMS, which allowed for direct access to the survey via the SMS.
+A unique survey link was provided from SMS 2 onwards, which allowed for direct access to the survey via the SMS. - b.

-- b.
 They would not have received contact about the survey if a mobile number was not available for them or if they were not selected for a reminder call. - 3.
-From Reminder 6 onwards, graduates for whom Email 1 or Email 2 did not fail, emails were sent to the next available addresses (that is, Email 3 and Email 4).

-As a result, provided that all four addresses available were valid, sample members eligible for Reminder 6 received an email to each valid email address for each remaining round of activity.
+From Reminder 6 onwards, graduates for whom Email 1 or Email 2 did not fail, emails were sent to the next available addresses (that is, Email 3 and Email 4). - As a result, provided that all four addresses available were valid, sample members eligible for Reminder 6 received an email to each valid email address for each remaining round of activity.

-To enhance the respondent experience, all emails and two of the SMS sent, SMS 3 and the fee-forservice SMS, included a direct survey link which enabled respondents to enter their unique survey automatically.
-Further, in line with the Australian Communications and Media Authority (ACMA) Spam Act 2003, each email and SMS contained an 'unsubscribe' facility if graduates no longer wanted to receive contact for the 2022 GOS-L. Graduates could also 'opt-out' by contacting the GOS-L helpdesk.
+To enhance the respondent experience, all emails and three of the SMS sent included a direct survey link which enabled respondents to enter their unique survey automatically.
+Further, in line with the Australian Communications and Media Authority (ACMA) Spam Act 2003, each email and SMS contained an 'unsubscribe' facility if graduates no longer wanted to receive contact for the 2023 GOS-L. Graduates could also 'opt-out' by contacting the GOS-L helpdesk.